ZNLP/X-Instruction/README.md

 ## Acknowledgement

-We thank all contributors for X_Instruction project.
+We thank all contributors for X-Instruction project.

 This repo benefits from [LLaMA2](https://llama.meta.com/llama2/), [Gemma](https://github.com/google-deepmind/gemma).
 Thanks for their wonderful works.